Quantum scalar field theory on equal-angular-momenta Myers-Perry-AdS black holes: Canonical quantization of the scalar field

 \section{Canonical quantization of the scalar field}

-In the previous section we constructed an orthonormal basis of scalar field modes given by (\ref{eq:modeN}), with normalization constant (\ref{eq:normN}).
+In the previous section we constructed an orthonormal set of scalar field modes given by (\ref{eq:modeN}), with normalization constant (\ref{eq:normN}).
+We expect this set to form a basis of mode solutions of the scalar field equation (\ref{eq:KG}) regular at the event horizon and vanishing as quickly as possible as $r\rightarrow \infty $.
 In this section we use these modes to perform the canonical quantization of the scalar field.
 We construct two quantum states: a Boulware state $|{\rm {B}}\rangle $ and a Hartle-Hawking state $|{\rm {H}}\rangle $.